iamdejan/sembako-bot/README.md

 ### Technical Support

-You can contribute in this repo, by helping me making unit tests, refactor, or adding other features.
+You can contribute in this repo, by creating unit tests, doing refactors, or adding other features.

 ## References
 - [Setup GCP Cloud functions Triggering by Cloud Schedulers with Terraform](https://medium.com/geekculture/setup-gcp-cloud-functions-triggering-by-cloud-schedulers-with-terraform-1433fbf1abbe)